 9,000 Anniversary Bonus Points

-Just for having the Performance Card you’ll receive 9,000 Rapid Rewards points on your account anniversary every year.
-As I said above, Southwest points get you up to ~1.3 cents of value per point, so that’s the equivalent of up to ~$120 in airfare.
+Just for having the Performance Card, you’ll receive 9,000 Rapid Rewards points on your account anniversary every year.
+As I said above, Southwest points can be redeemed for ~1.2 cents each towards airfare, so that’s the equivalent of ~$108 towards airfare annually.

 Four Upgraded Boardings Per Year

-Just for having the Performance Card you get four upgraded boardings per anniversary year, when available.
+Just for having the Southwest Performance Card, you get four upgraded boardings per anniversary year, when available.

 You’ll be reimbursed for the purchase of up to four upgraded boardings in positions A1-15.
 This can be purchased at the departure gate or ticket counter on the day of travel.
 You can use this on four different occasions, or if you prefer you can use them on a single flight (if you’re traveling with three others).